nrwl/nx/docs/shared/tutorials/react-standalone.md

 module-federation-ssr-dev-server : Serve a host application along with it's known remotes.
 ```

-{% callout type="info" title="Prefer a more visual UI?" %}
+{% callout type="info" title="Integrate with Your Editor" %}

-If you prefer a more integrated experience, you can install the "Nx Console" extension for your code editor.
+For a more integrated experience, install the "Nx Console" extension for your code editor.
 It has support for VSCode, IntelliJ and ships a LSP for Vim.
 Nx Console provides autocompletion support in Nx configuration files and has UIs for browsing and running generators.

 More info can be found in [the integrate with editors article](/getting-started/editor-setup).